Call to Order: Meeting was called to order at 7:34 p.m. by Chair Don Swanstrom.

-- Tree Planting – Mead reported that it will take 1-2 years to have new growth in the town property.
-It can be sprayed with herbicide this year to kill the new growth; i.e., Poplar and we can use the contractor, Future Forest, that St. Louis County uses and cost will be $75 per acre to spray herbicide.
+- Tree Planting – Mead reported that it will take 1-2 years to have new growth in the town property which can be sprayed with herbicide this year to kill the new growth We can use the contractor, Future Forest, that St. Louis County uses, cost is $75 per acre to spray herbicide.
 By 2019, new trees could be planted and depending on what kind of tree, cost will run from $400.00 to $750.00 per acre.
 For long range planning, we would like to have Pequaywan Lakes Association be involved.
 Mead will talk with its leadership and discuss this issue further at next meeting.

 - Weed Inspector – Barnes reminded the importance of complying with weed inspection according to a MN Statute and must be conducted by a professional.
 Swanstrom is the weed inspector but he said that he does not have a background for it.
 He motioned to hire a professional weed inspector and inspect the minimum required 10-15 hours.
 Mead seconded, motion carried.

 Wallace reported the correspondences received during this month: